After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 Sticky foods normally get stuck between your teeth.
 On the other hand, spacers are placed between the teeth, and it’s hard to clean food debris from the area.

 So, eating sticky foods with the spacer on teeth causes more problems.
-The food gets adhere to the spacer and stuck between it and the tooth.
+The food gets adhered to the spacer and stuck between it and the tooth.

 This makes it more difficult to remove the food particles from there.